sammaxfleet/THISORTHATAPI/README.md

 # THIS OR THAT API

+# Description

 ' this or that' is a community for fashion enthusiasts.
-Users Can post their favourtie celebrity fashion outfit, Users can interact once creating a Profile, by liking posts and following each other.
+Users Can post their favourtie celebrity fashion outfit.
+Users can interact once creating a Profile, by liking posts and following each other.
+The page state changes depending on wether the User is logged in or Out.
+It works with full CRUD functionality.

 This project is the backend built to help support the REACTJS frontend, and it is powered by the DJANGO REST FRAMEWORK.